Last Updated On : 11-Feb-2026

 C. Identify the best angle for positive launch press coverage.

-implications of their decisions2.
-Reframing the product objectives from multiple, diverse
+A. ✅ Reframe the product objectives from multiple, diverse perspectives:

 A Development team is not valuing the results of a usability testing session.
 How should acceptance of the results be increased?